-Learned material, patterns and habits are stored in long-term memory and acted upon by the subconscious.
-Your unconscious mind has an enormous capacity for storage.
-I remember having a dream in which I smelled something I had not smelled in perhaps 20 years.
+Memories can go into storage for years without being recalled.
+They are presumed forgotten.
+I remember having a dream in which I smelled a distinct odor I had not smelled for over 20 years.
 I was impressed because the scent was exactly the same as it was back then, even though I had forgotten about it and cannot recollect it now.

-Behaviors are also memorized learned patterns.
+Behaviors are memorized learned patterns.
 When you yell at someone before you can stop yourself, you default to learned patterns of behavior.
 The same is true when your mouth waters at the sight of your favorite ice cream.

 You learn how to walk and eat and talk with your conscious mind.
 Once behaviors are automatic, they come under the power of subconscious mind, unless you choose to control them consciously.
 When you daydream while driving a familiar route, your unconscious mind is doing the driving.
 Isn't it amazing how you stay on the road heading in the right direction with no recollection of how you got there?